imuguruza/imuguruza.github.io/blog/ulx3s_getting_started.md

 ## FuseSoC LED to believe

 Now that we have upload a precompiled example, let's flash FuseSoC's "LED to believe" example.
-A while a go, I ported this example to the Alhambra II board, but this time, thi example is already supported.
+A while a go, I ported this example to the Alhambra II board, but this time, this example is already supported.
 Before flashing, I have updated FuseSoC, to fetch the latest libraries: `$ fusesoc library update`.

-Then compile let's compile the blinky example: `$ fusesoc run --target=ulx3s_85 fusesoc:utils:blinky`.
+Then compile the blinky example: `$ fusesoc run --target=ulx3s_85 fusesoc:utils:blinky`.

-Last, you can use `fujprog` to upload the bitstream, for doing so, go to be build folder and upload the bitstream: `$ cd build/fusesoc_utils_blinky_1.0/ulx3s_85-trellis` and `$ fujprog fusesoc_utils_blinky_1.0.bit`.
+Last, you can use `fujprog` to upload the bitstream.
+For doing so, go to be build folder and upload the bitstream:

+`$ cd build/fusesoc_utils_blinky_1.0/ulx3s_85-trellis`

+and

+`$ fujprog fusesoc_utils_blinky_1.0.bit`.
 Now you should see something like:

 ![](img/fujprog_blinky.png)